Periodically check this website for any changes as well as the latest information

 - January 2019 – CONTEST REGISTRATION and DISTRIBUTION OF PRACTICE DATASETS.
 Pre-registrants will be asked to approve a data “End User Agreement” from contest data-provider Clarivate (submission deadline February 25, 2019).
 Three practice WoS datasets will be provided (free) to each registrant.
 Each practice dataset will contain WoS search results on a given domain for 12 years (e.g., ~10,000 abstract records on synthetic biology to give you 10 years of data to analyze so as to best predict activity in the following 2 years).

-c.
-April 2019 – CONTEST.
-We will provide the contest dataset, requiring you to send back your list of emerging topics in ~10 days, with a brief description of your algorithm and process, to be shared openly.
-Submissions will be evaluated on their ability to predict topical research activity in the subsequent 2 years.
-Recall & precision dimensions will be weighed;
+- April 2019 – CONTEST.
+We will provide the contest dataset on April 22nd requiring you to send back your list of emerging topics in 10 days on May 1st with a brief description of your algorithm/process.

 - June 28, 2019 – CONTEST WINNERS ANNOUNCED

 - February – April 2019 – CONFERENCE SUBMISSION PERIOD.
 GTM2019 will be accepting abstract submissions for the Measuring Tech Emergence track.

 - October 17, 2019 – CONTEST AWARD.
 The winner and second prize will be awarded at the 9th Global Tech Mining (GTM2019) Conference in Atlanta, GA.
 MEASURING TECH EMERGENCE SPECIAL SESSION.
 We hope you all will be able to attend to as an opportunity to collectively assess and benefit from contest participant and other’s research into this vital area.